In 2021, maintaining digital security is one of the biggest challenges for online businesses.

 Most online businesses will have seen a large variety of these messages.
 Some try to trick recipients into opening malware-laden attachments.
 Others seek to convince recipients to transfer company funds to ostensible supplier accounts.

-What makes social engineering one of the biggest digital security challenges in 2021, though, is that these classic attacks are still highly successful, and advanced versions supported by deepfakes are appearing on the scene.
+What makes social engineering one of the biggest digital security challenges in 2023, though, is that these classic attacks are still highly successful, and advanced versions supported by deepfakes have appeared on the scene.

 According to recent statistics, 98% of cyberattacks rely primarily on classic social engineering, and over 90% of all successful breaches can be traced back to it.

-Simultaneously, cybercriminals increasingly use deepfake technology to AI-generate convincingly realistic audio and video messages targeting team members.
+Simultaneously, cybercriminals are leaning on deepfake technology to AI-generate convincingly realistic audio and video messages targeting team members.

 Fighting Hands-On Ransomware

-Ransomware is one of the most pervasive cybersecurity threats in 2021.
+Ransomware continues to be one of the most pervasive cybersecurity threats in 2023.
 According to government statistics, 46% of small businesses have been targets of ransomware attacks.
 Out of those, 73% ended up paying some form of ransom.

 However, one of the most complex cybersecurity challenges this year are human-operated ransomware attacks.
 These are personally controlled by cybercriminals and specifically tailored to their (increasingly lucrative) targets, rather than coming in a pre-packaged scam email format.